CGP Realty GroupBrokered by eXp Realty

 • Which Houston school districts get the most relocation interest?

-Cy-Fair, Katy, Tomball, Lamar, Fort Bend, and Conroe (The Woodlands) draw heavy relocation traffic.
-District-level summaries hide campus-level variation — verify the exact elementary, middle, and high school for any address using txschools.gov.
+Cy-Fair, Katy, Tomball, Lamar, Fort Bend, Spring Branch, and Houston ISD draw heavy relocation traffic.
+District-level summaries hide campus-level variation, verify the exact elementary, middle, and high school for any address using txschools.gov.

 • Can attendance zones change after I buy a home?